Mikhail Sazonov: Biography

 Originally from Krasnoyarsk, Sazonov grew up accustomed to extremely hard work.
 Before he got involved in bodybuilding and powerlifting, he used to be a bobsledder.
 He graduated from Siberian Institute of Technology where he majored in silviculture.

-A member of Russian Powerlifting Federation (RPF).
-His bodyweight is 120 kg (260 lb).
-Champion of Krasnoyarsk Region in deadlift (345 kg).
+A member of the Russian Powerlifting Federation (RPF), weighing 120 kg (260 lb), he has been Champion of Krasnoyarsk Region in deadlift (345 kg).
 In 2012 he participated in World Sub-Juniors and Juniors Powerlifting Championships in Szczyrk.
 He placed fourth among superheavyweight juniors with the total record of 870 kg/502,2510 points.
 He set a national record in the squat (395 kg).
 Absolute champion of Krasnoyarsk Region and Krasnoyarsk in powerlifting.

 His first bodybuilding competition, The SFD Siberian Cup, took place in March 2015.
-During the contest Sazanov placed second in 90 kg+ category.
+During the contest Sazonov placed second in 90 kg+ category.
 The same year he was an 85 kg+ category bronze medalist of Irkutsk Oblast Championships.

 Sazonov works as a gym trainer.
 Married, he lives in Krasnoyarsk.